Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 <!--INTRODUCTION-->
 # 1. Introduction
 ## 1.1 Document Purpose
-The purpose of this document is to present a detailed description of a the application.
+The purpose of this document is to present a detailed description of the application.
 It will explain its purposes, features, interface, and what the application and its accompanying systems will do.
 ## 1.2 Definitions, Acronyms and Abbreviations
 | Term | Definition    |
 | ---- | ------- |